Swing Riots: Acts of Parliament

 The riots were a major influence on the Whig government.
 They added to the strong social, political and agricultural unrest throughout Britain in the 1830s, encouraging a wider demand for political reform, culminating in the introduction of the Great Reform Act 1832.
 The act was the first of several reforms that over the course of a century transformed the British political system from one based on privilege and corruption to one based on universal suffrage and the secret ballot.
 In domestic elections before the Great Reform Act 1832, only about three per cent of the English population could vote.
 Most constituencies had been founded in the Middle Ages and so the newly-industrial northern England had virtually no representation.
 Those who could vote were mainly the large landowners and wealthy commoners.

-The Great Reform Act 1832 was followed by the Poor Law Amendment Act 1834, ending "outdoor relief" in cash or kind and setting up a chain of designedly unwholesome workhouses covering larger areas across the country to which the poor had to go if they wanted help.
+The Great Reform Act 1832 was followed by the Poor Law Amendment Act 1834, ending "outdoor relief" in cash or kind and setting up purposefully unwholesome workhouses covering larger areas across the country to which the poor had to work in if they wanted help.